 Restrictions.
 The Service (including the Data) and its structure, organization, selection and arrangement of Data, and source code constitute valuable trade secrets of BitSight and its licensors and suppliers.
-Notwithstanding anything in this Agreement to the contrary, Customer will not, and will not permit any third party or any Users to (i) except as expressly permitted by this Agreement, including Section 1.2, provide or make the Service or Data available to any third party, either for free or for consideration; (ii) remove or alter any copyright, trademark or other notices included in the Service; (iii) use the Service except as expressly permitted in this Agreement; (iv) use the Service to publish or disclose any competitive benchmarking tests or analysis; (v) use the Service or Data in a manner that would violate applicable law, including using it to intentionally disparage, malign or impugn any third party; (vi) use the Service or Data to initiate any litigation or arbitration against any third party; (vii) interfere with or disrupt the security, integrity or performance of the Service or Data; (viii) attempt to gain unauthorized access to the Service or its related systems or networks; (ix) access or use the Service in order to build a competitive product or service; (x) attempt to reverse engineer or decompile the Service or (xi) use the Service or the Data in or to support any legal proceeding, arbitration or governmental investigation or proceeding.
+Notwithstanding anything in this Agreement to the contrary, Customer will not, and will not permit any third party or any Users to (i) except as expressly permitted by this Agreement, including Section 1.2, provide or make the Service or Data available to any third party, either for free or for consideration; (ii) remove or alter any copyright, trademark or other notices included in the Service; (iii) use the Service except as expressly permitted in this Agreement; (iv) use the Service to publish or disclose any competitive benchmarking tests or analysis; (v) use the Service or Data in a manner that would violate applicable law, including using it to intentionally disparage, malign or impugn any third party; (vi) use the Service or Data to initiate any litigation or arbitration against any third party; (vii) interfere with or disrupt the security, integrity or performance of the Service or Data; (viii) attempt to gain unauthorized access to the Service or its related systems or networks; (ix) access or use the Service in order to build a competitive product or service; (it is hereby agreed that the NCSA's mission is not considered a "competetitve product or service")(x) attempt to reverse engineer or decompile the Service or (xi)

 FEES AND PAYMENT

 Fees.
 Unless the Customer is using the Services in connection with an “enable access” trial or other free trial or Customer has purchased the Services via an authorized partner or other reseller, Customer will pay the fees (the “Fees”) set forth in a quotation or an order form provided by BitSight (the “Order”).
 Except as otherwise specified herein or in an Order, payment obligations are non-cancelable and fees paid are non-refundable.
+Notwithstanding the foregoing, the following additional terms shall be provided under Q2011050505404-V4 (the “Initial Order”).
+Customer may make additional purchases of BT-8002-2 and BT-8900-2 during the Initial Order subscription period at the same price as provided under the Initial Order.
+All future purchases during a subscription term shall be pro-rated to the end of the current subscription period.
+Additionally, with respect to the continuous monitoring subscriptions purchased hereunder, Customer may, on an annual basis, at no additional charge, change to ten (10%) percent of the covered ("vendor portfolio") organizations in its portfolio so long as it maintains at least one hundred (100) organizations within its portfolio.

 Taxes.
 Customer will be responsible for all sales, use and other similar taxes resulting from Customer’s purchase or use of the Service, other than taxes based on BitSight’s income or revenues.
 Customer will not withhold any taxes from any amounts due to BitSight.